jayavibhavnk/jayavibhavnk.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I'm a final year Undergraduate student at the New Horizon College of Engineering.
+👨🏻‍💻 I'm a Master's Student at University of Southern California (Computer Science - AI)

 🔬 My research interests are Generative AI and Natural Language Processing.

 ## Experience

-Currently working full-time as an AI Intern at [Sparkflows](https://sparkflows.io).
+Previosuly working as full-time AI Intern at [Sparkflows](https://sparkflows.io).
 Working on the generative AI platform, developing methods for efficient integration of LLMs into various products and businesses.

 ## Selected Projects